The tough decision of whether to view the body of a loved one is one of the hardest decisions you will ever face in your life.

 I’ll structure this article in terms of the lessons I learned and what you can take from it.

-Viewing your deceased mom’s body is not easy.
+Viewing the body of a deceased loved one is not easy.
 Her image lying in the coffin will stick with you for a very long time.
 This may make it hard for you to overcome the grieving season but on the flip side, viewing your mom’s body will help you release inner pain.

 When you are grieving, you hold up most of the emotions.
 Part of the reason is because you don’t want to mourn wildly.
 But holding up emotions of grief is not healthy for you.

-For you to heal faster from your mom’s death, you need to release the emotions of grief.
-The best way to release the emotions of grief is by viewing your dead mom’s body.
+For you to heal faster from your loved one’s death, you need to release the emotions of grief.
+The best way to release the emotions of grief is by viewing your loved one’s body.

-Have an Aide when viewing your Mom’s Body
+Have an Aide when viewing the Body of your Loved One

-When you view your mom’s body, you can’t tell what will happen.
+When you view the body of your loved one, you can’t tell what will happen.
 Some people only shed a tear while others collapse.

 The degree of the weight of what happens to you is largely determined by how close you were to your deceased mom and how much grief you were holding in.